Benjamin F. Randolph: Assassination

+Investigation

 A subsequent investigation by the state authorities resulted in a warrant being issued in Columbia for the arrest of D. Wyatt Aiken, a former Confederate Army colonel and prominent planter who lived nearby in Cokesbury, South Carolina.
 Aiken had publicly issued threats against Randolph's life which had been reported by the federal military authority in the region.
 Aiken was arrested by state constables on November 9, 1868, and briefly detained on suspicion as an accessory before the fact, but was released on $5,000 bail on November 12, and was never brought to trial.

 Aiken subsequently wrote an open letter to the state Governor published in the Charleston Daily News on November 19, 1868, disputing the authority of the state Constable to arrest him and claiming that he was feloniously incarcerated in Columbia for two days.
 On December 23, 1868, state constables arrested Fletcher Hodges of Hodges Station as an accessory to the murder of Randolph.
 He was also subsequently released and never brought to trial.
 There were again protests in the press that the state Constable lacked jurisdiction in Abbeville County.

 In 1870, Congress conducted a series of hearings with respect to the political situation in South Carolina under Reconstruction.
-Included in the committee report was the testimony of a man who came forward and confessed to involvement in the assassination, and who testified that he belonged to a group whose goal was to “kill out the leaders of the Republican Party and drive them out of the state.”
-The committee taking testimony identified this group as the Ku Klux Klan The witness identified Col. Aiken as a leader in the community but did not tie him directly to the assassination, although his testimony did implicate Fletcher Hodges.
+Included in the committee report was the testimony of a man who came forward and confessed to involvement in the assassination, and who testified that he belonged to a group whose goal was to "kill out the leaders of the Republican Party and drive them out of the state."
+The committee taking testimony identified this group as the Ku Klux Klan.
+The witness identified Col. Aiken as a leader in the community but did not tie him directly to the assassination, although his testimony did implicate Fletcher Hodges.
 The witness, listed in Congressional records as William Tolbert, had surrendered himself to a state constable and was held in the state penitentiary.
-Subsequent to his testimony, he disappeared from the jail, was declared to have escaped, and was shot by a constable on December.
-3, 1869, near Greenwood, South Carolina, a few miles from Hodges Station.
+Subsequent to his testimony, he disappeared from the jail, was declared to have escaped, and was shot by a constable on December, 3, 1869, near Greenwood, South Carolina, a few miles from Hodges Station.
 No one was ever brought to trial for Randolph's murder.